redhat-developer/odo/docs/website/docs/user-guides/quickstart.md

   </TabItem>
   <TabItem value="openshift" label="OpenShift">

-The is currently no way to get the Route url using only the `odo` command.
+There is currently no way to get the Route url using only the `odo` command.
 This will be fixed in the next odo release.

 For now, you have to use `oc get routes` command to get the Route URL.